$0 South Africa Adoption Quick-Start Checklist

 • In court: a magistrate who declines to make an adoption order without adequate explanation

-None of these responses are grounded in the Children's Act.
-The Act requires that matching decisions be made in the best interests of the child.
-If a child has been on RACAP without a same-race match and a transracial placement is in that child's best interests, the social worker's personal preference does not have legal standing.
+None of these responses is a substitute for the statutory best-interests assessment.
+If a child has been on RACAP without a suitable same-race match and a transracial placement is in that child's best interests, any delay should be explained by the matching process and the child's circumstances, not personal preference alone.

 Your response options: document all interactions, request written explanations for any delays, escalate to the Provincial Head of Social Development if delays appear to exceed standard RACAP timelines, and consider engaging a family law attorney if a court declines to issue an order without valid statutory grounds.